learningdebunked/SystemDesignFundamentals/README.md

         their in house service discovery tools
-     ** One way to solve this to build a routing tier that acts as a partition aware load balancer OR ** Clients being aware of paritions and the assignment of partitions
+     ** One way to solve this to build a routing tier that acts as a partition aware load balancer OR ** Clients being aware of paritions and the assignment of partitions ** Many distributed systems rely on separate coordination services such as zoo-keeper to keep track of cluster metadata.
+Each node registers itself in zookeeper and zoo keeper maintains the authorization mapping of partition to nodes ** Actors such as routing tiers or the partition aware client can subscribe to this info in zoo-keeper ** When ever a partition changes ownership or a node is added or removed Zookeeper notifies the routing so thatit can keep its routing information upto date
+     ** Espresso's Helix for cluster manamgement inturn relies on Zoo keeper ** Kafka uses zoo keeper to track partition assignments ** Cassandra uses gossip protocol
+     ** Couchbase doesn't rebalance automatically